philbowles/PangolinMQTT/docs/pl.md

 ...
 ```

-For differing payloads, the length calcualtion ***must*** be correctly performed and the memory allocated prior to every call - and usually freed after it.
+For differing payloads, the length calculation ***must*** be correctly performed and the memory allocated prior to every call - and usually freed after it.
 This is both time-consuming and error-prone, hence the `xPublish` variants exist to do this routine work for you correctly in all cases depending on the type of data being sent.

 ---